UPPMAX/HPC-python/docs/day1/interactive.rst

 .. tabs::

-   .. tab:: Exercise 3: confirm to have booked one core
+   .. tab:: Exercise 3: confirm to have booked two cores

-      Confirm to have booked one core.
+      Confirm to have booked two cores.

-   .. tab:: UPPMAX
+   .. tab:: UPPMAX/LUNARC/NSC

       Use: